Par panel that will examine bill to raise legal age of marriage has one woman member out of 31 | Politics

 According to the members' list of the parliamentary standing committee, led by senior BJP leader Vinay Sahasrabuddhe, available on the Rajya Sabha website, TMC MP Sushmita Dev is the only woman among the 31 members.

-When contacted, Dev said it would have been better if there were more women MPs in the panel.
+When asked about it, Dev said it would have been better if there were more women MPs in the panel.

 ''I wish there were more women MPs in the committee but having said that we will make sure all interest groups are heard,'' Dev told PTI.